PrestaShopCorp/nestjs-context/README.md

 ### Getting the correlation-id into class property
+- Note: you need to add Context as DI to use this decorator
 - Note: this decorator converts your object property into an accessor descriptor instead of data descriptor.
 - Note: you must use "declare" if you have declared "useDefineForClassFields": true in your